mikependon/RepoDB/README.md

 ## Community

-RepoDb is rapidly expanding its capability to further support other RDBMS data-providers (in which each implementation differs from each other).
+RepoDb is rapidly expanding its capability to further support the  other RDBMS data-providers (in which each implementation differs from each other).
 Though it is **not** a macro-ORM, but it really requires significant amount of time and effort to maintain.

 It is now open for *community contributions* to further enhance the features and as well the *community engagements*.
 Please help me spread the word about this new library and its capability.